 It was 31st July 1940, exactly 75 years ago to this day, when a man called Ram Mohammad Singh Azad went to the gallows at Pentonville Prison, UK and was buried within the prison grounds.
-He had killed a British General in cold blood.
+He had killed a British Governor in cold blood.
 And during his trial he had laughed at the judges and had refused to take oath on a holy book, choosing instead, a love story for the oath.
 His defence team pleaded to the judges that he was insane, but Azad denied it and insisted that he was sound of mind, and all this he did while laughing at the judges.

 A very strange name for an Indian to have.
 Ram, Mohammed, Singh and Azad; all in one name!
 No one could guess either from his appearance or his name whether he was a Hindu, a Muslim or a Sikh.
 But you could tell he was an Indian, a Hindustani.
 From his words and his actions it was obvious that he might have had India in his soul when he dumped the name given to him by his orphanage, when he had dumped the clothes and the religious symbols that separated him from his countrymen.

 Some people said he was a lunatic.
 Even Mahatma Gandhi said so.
 What kind of a person could keep such a funny name after dumping a name apt for his religious leanings.
 Would a sane person travel a thousand miles and wait for twenty years patiently to avenge the murder of thousands of his countrymen?
 Yet he did it, his own man, a lone wolf patiently biding his time and planning his move.